SpektraSystems/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 7. Select **Download** to open the Data Migration Assistant download page.
 Copy the page URL to the clipboard.

-8. Return to your remote desktop session with the **SmartHotelHost** VM.
+8. Return to your remote desktop session with the **SmartHostSUFFIX** VM.
 Open **Chrome** from the desktop and paste the Data Migration Assistant download URL into the address bar.
 Download and install the Data Migration Assistant.

 9. From within **SmartHostSUFFIX**, open **Windows Explorer** and navigate to the **C:\\Program Files\\Microsoft Data Migration Assistant** folder.
 Open the **Dma.exe.config** file using Notepad.
 Search for **AzureMigrate** and remove the **\<\!--** and **--\>** around the line setting the **EnableAssessmentUploadToAzureMigrate** key. **Save** the file and close Notepad when done.